 - Work Devices: Lock computer screens and require a password to if you leave your remote workstation for a health break or lunch.
 Ensure any mobile devices are password protected so that only you can access the information on them and turn any notifications that display details of email or text messages off.

 Sharing Personal Information

 - Authorized Sharing: Share PII within AU in the same situations as you always have in accordance with the FOIP Act If you need it, or need to share it to carry out your day-to-day work responsibilities.
-As well you should be ensuring you are abiding by Athabasca University’s Data and Information Security Classification Procedure, available on the Policy And Procedures Manual web page.
+As well you should be ensuring you are abiding by AU’s security of digital information and assets policies and procedures.

-- Documents: As advised in the Facilities Update on March 19, 2020, inter-office mail is suspended.
+- Documents: Inter-office mail is currently suspended.
 If you have a document that contains PII that needs to be shared, here are some ways to do so securely:

 - Share documents within the AU computing environment (use a shared OneDrive, Teams site, SharePoint site, etc. or email to and from AU email accounts).